A month ago I was decidedly plump.

 On Monday a pile of timber is arriving so I can build a pergola.
 Shifting that lot around should account for another pound or two, unless I decide to sub-contract out to my brother.
 Might not be a bad idea thinking about it, I can blame somebody else when it goes wrong.

 I have stopped using exclamation marks.
-You won’t see any in this piece.
+You won’t see any in the written version of this piece.

 Why?
 Well, I read the other day that an exclamation mark is a way of laughing at your own joke.
 So, if there’s anything remotely witty in the above you’ll have to figure it our for yourself!